 Credit cards can appear complex but they’re really simple.
 If you’re rotating funds through them and the balance doesn’t change much, don’t budget for anything – it’s the movement we care about.
 On the other hand, if you have plans to reduce the balance over time, put in a negative amount for the monthly reduction.

-The simplest way to handle depreciation or amortisation of assets is to nominate the expense and asset accounts within your Financial Settings.
+The simplest way to handle depreciation or amortisation of assets is to nominate the expense and asset accounts within your Cashflow Settings.
 If you do this, you then only need to budget for the expense side and we’ll calculate the asset side.
 We’ll allocate all of the Accumulated Depreciation to the first account nominated but you can easily group all of the accounts to a common header with an Account Tree.

 If you choose to manage your depreciation accounts manually, don’t nominate any of them but be careful when making changes that you enter them on both the expense and asset side to keep your budget balanced.

-The more complex tasks in Balance Sheet Budgets
+Complex tasks in Balance Sheet Budgets

 Other parts of the balance sheet are a bit harder to budget for.